top of page

 Wide Bay

-Please advise the Marine Rescue or Coast Guard that you plan to cross the bar, please do this before entering the bar
+Please advise the Marine Rescue Queensland that you plan to cross the bar, please do this before entering the bar

 This ensures that are aware you are safe through the bar and offshore, or that you have safely returned to inshore waters